Project-MONAI/monai-deploy-app-sdk/examples/apps/cchmc_ped_abd_ct_seg_app/README.md

 ## Unique Features

 Some unique features of this MAP pipeline include:
-- **Custom Inference Operator:** custom `AbdomenSegOperator` enables either PyTorch or TorchScript model loading as desired
+- **Custom Inference Operator:** custom `AbdomenSegOperator` enables either PyTorch or TorchScript model loading
 - **DICOM Secondary Capture Output:** custom `DICOMSecondaryCaptureWriterOperator` writes a DICOM SC with organ contours
 - **Output Filtering:** model produces Liver-Spleen-Pancreas segmentations, but seg visibility in the outputs (DICOM SEG, SC, SR) can be controlled in `app.py`
 - **MONAI Deploy Express MongoDB Write:** custom operators (`MongoDBEntryCreatorOperator` and `MongoDBWriterOperator`) allow for writing to the MongoDB database associated with MONAI Deploy Express